mathworks/Phaser-Control-with-MATLAB/README.md

 - The scripts in [demos/radar/](demos/radar/) are run with the Phaser configured as a transmitter and receiver.
 The files under [demos/radar/helpers/](demos/radar/helpers/) are used in the main scripts to assist with control, data collection, or visualization.
 - The scripts in [demos/receiver/](demos/receiver/) are run with the Phaser configured as a receiver only and the HB100 operating as a transmitter.
 The files under [demos/receiver/helpers/](demos/receiver/helpers/) are used in the main scripts to assist with control, data collection, or visualization.
-- The files found in [shared/calibration/](shared/calibration/) are used to help calibrate the phase and amplitude of each element and digital channel in the Phaser and are relevant whether operting the radar or receiver scripts.
+- The files found in [shared/calibration/](shared/calibration/) are used to help calibrate the phase and amplitude of each element and digital channel in the Phaser and are relevant whether operating the radar or receiver scripts.
 Calibration must be performed to successfully beamform using the Phaser.
     - There is a function in this directory called [generateCalibrationWeights](shared/calibration/generateCalibrationWeights) that will generate and save the calibration weights for your Phaser board.
 This function is called as part of the demo scripts, but it can also be run independently to explore how we are calibrating the Phaser elements.
 - The files found in [shared/phasercontrol/](shared/phasercontrol/) are used throughout the demo and calibration scripts and are used to help control and collect data from the Phaser.